 The Corporation's objective when managing capital is to provide sufficient capital to cover normal operating and capital expenditures.
 In order to maintain or adjust the capital structure, the Corporation may issue debt, purchase shares for cancellation pursuant to normal course issuer bids or issue new shares.
-The Corporation is subject to externally imposed capital requirements as discussed below.
+The Corporation is subject to externally imposed capital requirements as discussed in Note 13.

-There were no changes to the Corporation's capital management during the thirteen months ended December 31, 2014.
+There were no changes to the Corporation's capital management during the twelve months ended December 31, 2015.